Breadwinner model

 The breadwinner model is a paradigm of family centered on a breadwinner, "the member of a family who earns the money to support the others."
-Traditionally, the earner works outside the home to provide the family with income and benefits such as health insurance, while the non-earner stays at home and takes care of children and the elderly.
-The breadwinner model largely arose in western cultures after industrialization occurred.
-Before industrialization, all members of the household—including men, women, and children—contributed to the productivity of the household.
-Gender roles underwent a re-definition as a result of industrialization, with a split between public and private roles for men and women, which did not exist before industrialization.
+Traditionally, the earner works outside the home to provide the family with income and benefits such as health insurance, while the non-earner stays at home and takes care of children and older adults.
+The breadwinner model largely emerged in Western cultures after industrialization.
+Before industrialization, all members of the household—including men, women, and children—contributed to the economic productivity of the household.
+Gender roles underwent a redefinition as a result of industrialization, with a split between public and private roles for men and women that did not exist before industrialization.

 Norwegian government policy has increasingly targeted men as fathers, as a tool of changing gender relations.
-Recent years have seen a shift in gender norms for the breadwinner role in the U.S. A 2013 Pew Research study found that women were the sole or primary breadwinners in 40% of heterosexual relationships with children.
+Recent years have seen a shift in gender norms for the breadwinner role in the United States.
+A 2013 Pew Research study found that women were the sole or primary breadwinners in 40% of heterosexual relationships with children.

 Rise

 In Britain, the breadwinner model developed among the emerging middle class towards the end of the Industrial Revolution in the mid-nineteenth century.
-Prior to this, in low-income families, a subsistence wage was paid on the basis of the individual worker's output, with all members of the family expected to contribute to the household upkeep.
+Before this, in low-income families, a subsistence wage was paid based on the individual worker's output, with all family members expected to contribute to household upkeep.

 There was another side to the transformation of wage relations in mid-19th-century Britain involving two closely related changes: first, a shift in the prevailing wage form, from a joint to an individual payment; and second, a shift in the predominant subsistence norm of a living wage, from a family group's income to the ideal of an adult male-breadwinner wage.
 This is the notion that the wage earned by a husband ought to be sufficient to support his family without his wife and young children having to work for pay.

-The increase in wages among skilled labourers and lower-middle-class workers allowed for a far larger number of families to be able to support the entire family unit on one wage, and the breadwinner model became an attainable goal for a far wider proportion of society.
+The increase in wages among skilled laborers and lower-middle-class workers allowed a far larger number of families to support the entire family unit on a single wage, and the breadwinner model became an attainable goal for a far wider proportion of society.
 Within this model, "The division of labour in parenting tasks can also be classified as 'caring about' (breadwinning) and 'caring for' (nurturing) children".